datakind/data-recipes-ai/README.md

 Data recipes supports datasources accessed via API, but in some cases it is preferable to ingest data in order to leverage LLM SQL capabilities.
 We include an initial set of data sources specific to Humanitarian Response in the ingestion module, which can be extended to include additional sources as required.

-Finally, for reviewing/updating/creating new recipes, though we provide some experimental assistants that can generate and run code, in talking with developers and datascientists, most would prefer to use their existing environment for development, such as VS Code + GitHub Copilot.
-For this reason we provide a sync process that will allow recipe managers to check out and work on recipes locally, then publish them back into the recipes database for wider consumption.
+Finally, for reviewing/updating/creating new recipes, though we provide some experimental assistants that can generate and run recipes to semi-automate the process, in talking with developers and datascientists, most would prefer to use their existing environment for development, such as VS Code + GitHub Copilot.
+For this reason we are not developing a dedicated user interface for this, and intead provide a sync process that will allow recipe managers to check out and work on recipes locally, then publish them back into the recipes database for wider consumption.
+We do include however a autogen studio setup to be able to use agent teams to create recipes.

 Some more discussion on design decisions can also be found [here](https://www.loom.com/share/500e960fd91c44c282076be4b0126461?sid=83af2d6c-622c-4bda-b21b-8f528d6eafba).